So in Car Wars “classic” (a.k.a. 1e through 4e), the two main tables for driving is the Movement Chart and the control table.

 For example, one single 45 degree turn is a D3 maneuver so you’d move three steps to the right and see if you’re safe or if you’re risking losing control of your car.
 Now, most results on the crash table are like minor skids and stuff.

 Then at the end of the turn, move your pawn three steps left since your modified handling class is 3.
-You can never go more left than the 3 columns (in this particular example, since that’s your handling class) or more right than the -6 column.
+You can never go more left than the 3 column (in this particular example, since that’s your handling class) or more right than the -6 column.

 So this means in practice you can keep turning 45° or less and still be safe.
 You can also turn a little bit sharper some turns (making control rolls to do so) and then drive a little straighter on the following turns to “save up” control again.